 Students may major in art history or studio art.
 Majors take a set of core courses, then choose electives.
 Minors complete six courses in art history or studio art.

 This sequence of required core courses enables students to develop skills, concepts, and critical awareness about art and society.

 The art history minor familiarizes students with the visual culture of societies from prehistory to the present day, strengthening students' understanding of art and culture through the analysis and interpretation of works of art as primary evidence in relation to historical events, politics, religion, social life, and other art forms.
 The minor teaches students a variety of scholarly art historical and archaeological methodologies; emphasizes the development of strong critical thinking, writing, and presentation skills; and promotes visual literacy and interdisciplinary study of a diverse array of sociopolitical and theoretical issues.
-The minor also supports and adds valuable knowledge and skills to majors such as studio art, history, philosophy, critical media and cultural studies, English, modern languages, and classical studies.
+The minor also supports and adds valuable knowledge and skills to majors such as studio art, history, philosophy, critical media and cultural studies, English, modern languages, and classical studies, and anthropology.

 The studio art major includes a core of foundation courses that introduce students to the fundamental concerns of the art making process.
 Advanced level courses build upon this foundation and provide each student the opportunity to create individualized programs that reflect his/her interests.
 Through both practice and theory, developing artists refine their skills and techniques, expand their creative and imaginative capacity, and develop critical and analytical judgment.
 The major culminates in a senior-year group art exhibition at the Cornell Fine Arts Museum.
 The rigorous process involved in preparing for a professional-level exhibition provides students with the practice necessary to be working artists while also preparing them for advanced study at the graduate school level.